While you are a student at York College you can expect:

 During your time at York College we will ask you if you think we have kept these promises.

 As part of our commitment to continuous improvement we welcome your feedback.
-As a student, or user of the college, your views are often sought through surveys, invitations to specific meetings, and representation on a variety of student, course and college committees including the Student Course Representative Scheme.
+As a student, or user of the college, your views are often sought through surveys, invitations to specific meetings, and representation on a variety of student, course and college committees including the Student Course Representative Framework.